 As a dog owner, you might have faced unwanted situations where your dog has started barking in a park seeing other dogs or went on chasing a child.
 All these are your dog’s behavioural problems, which needs obedience training.
 As per The Guardian, “Hospital admissions for injuries caused by dogs have risen by 76% in England over the past 10 years, according to official statistics.”

 One to one dog training offers the opportunity to work on specific behaviour problems of dogs in a less stimulating environment.
-This type of training is ideal for dealing with anxious dogs due to its realistic techniques and solutions.
+It is ideal for dealing with anxious dogs due to its realistic techniques and solutions.

-There are a number of benefits of one to one puppy training for both the owners and dogs, some of which are mentioned below.
+There are a number of benefits of one to one puppy training, some of which are mentioned below.

 That is why one to one sessions are always preferable.
 This allows flexibility and at the same time, you can tailor your training sessions by discussing with the trainer to meet your exact needs and requirements.

-Your dog needs to be trained in the environment you will be using those skills in.
+Your dog needs to be trained in the environment you will be using those skills.
 Dogs are not very good at grasping a skill at one place and transferring that to another.
-The training should occur in different areas so that the dog gets the idea.
+The training should occur in different areas.
 One to one training can be conducted in places like parks so that they can adapt to the environment.

 You can also opt for one to one training to take place in your own home.
-This would allow your trainer to identify the every day at-home problems your family faces with the dog that might not have been apparent or addressed at a group class.
+This would help identify the every day at-home problems your family faces with the dog that might not have been apparent or addressed at a group class.